thebigdb/thebigdb-js/README.md

     // ajaxSuccessCallback: Will be executed just before a "success" callback on request
     // ajaxErrorCallback: Will be executed just before a "error" callback on request

-### Bonus !

-While it is not in the API, you can do the following:

-    thebigdb.Statement("get_next_node", ["iPhone", "weight"], function(answer){ alert(answer) });
-    // will alert something like "112 grams"

-It is basically a shortcut of search and of post-processing of the result.
-Checkout the source for more details.

 ## Contributing